 Guided by a lack of morals, Anderson became completely unhinged when he learned that one of his sisters had died in a Kansas City prison collapse, while two others had been injured.

 After Anderson and his gang mercilessly killed 22 unarmed Union soldiers who'd been traveling home (by train) for a furlough—and then massacred about 150 more troops who were sent to pursue the guerillas—government officials hired someone to find Anderson.

 It took Samuel Cox, a 36-year-old former Army scout, several weeks to find Anderson.
 He drew Bloody Bill and some of his men into an ambush near a village called Albany (in Ray County, Missouri).
 It was there that Union soldiers ended the life of Anderson.

-The body of "Bloody Bill" Anderson, depicted with revolver-in-hand.
+This image depicts the body of "Bloody Bill" Anderson, revolver-in-hand.

 The following account of his capture and death (from The Devil Knows How to Ride, by Edward E. Leslie, at pages 337-39) provides the background of this picture.

 On the morning of October 26, Samuel P. Cox learned through an informant that the Anderson band was in Albany, southwestern Ray County.

 Cox was a veteran of the Mexican war and the Sioux Indian uprising of 1847, and he had served as a major in the Federal militia cavalry early in the war...On this late October morning he was serving without commission at the request of Brigadier General James Craig because, as Craig subsequently and laconically explained, "I believed he would find and whip Anderson."